 Above left - the new Green Lion Comics publishing logo. © Adrian Banfield.

-Story number forty-three:- The Guard and The Grey Shadow are friends and allies, but how did they first meet?
+Story number forty-four:- The Guard and The Grey Shadow are friends and allies, but how did they first meet?
 We find out in this issue.
 Part one of a part two story.

 *** Story background notes ***